MolBIFFM/diana/README.md

     }
 ]
 ```
-The statistical test to compare modification- and time-specific measurement
+The statistical test to compare locations of modification- and time-specific
-distributions of each community in with the remaining network.
-The default
+distributions of measurements across each community with the distribution of the
+remaining protein-protein interaction network.
+The default setting is
-setting is `"Mann-Whitney-Wilcoxon"`.
-Available settings are
+`"Mann-Whitney-Wilcoxon"`.
+Available settings are `"Mann-Whitney-Wilcoxon"` and
-`"Mann-Whitney-Wilcoxon"` and `"Welch"`.
+`"Welch"`.

 ```json
 [